tamouse/move.com-coding-challenge-001/README.md

 server for this, primarily for the utter simplicity.
 The server only has a few routes:

-- '/' -- delivers the index page in html, compiled from haml.
+- '/' -- delivers the gallery in a vertical format (thumbnails below larger image)
+- '/2' -- delivers the gallery in a horizontal format (thumbnails to the right of the larger image)
+- '/readme' -- this file
 - '/javascript/photoapp.js' -- delivers the photo application,
   compiled from cofeescript
 - '/api/property/:id' -- to emulate the AJAX request to serve the